pelekh-o/reddit-etl/README.md

         ```bash
         docker-compose up
         ```
-        The Airflow webserver is availble at http://localhost:8080
+        The Airflow webserver is available at http://localhost:8080

 1. **Setup Reddit App**
-    * First of all, you'll need an active reddit account
+    * First, you'll need an active reddit account
     * Go to [reddit.com/prefs/apps](https://reddit.com/prefs/apps).
 If previous link doesn't work for you, try [old.reddit.com/prefs/apps/](https://old.reddit.com/prefs/apps/)
     * Select **create another app**.
 Make sure to select **Script** option
-    * Fill in description and optional fileds.
+    * Fill in description and optional fields.
 Click **create app**
-    * Next you will see ypur client id and secret.
+    * Next you will see your client id and secret.
 These values will be needed in the next steps